 A few days back, Punjab convention rally video went viral in TPM groups.
-Video went hopping from one WhatsApp group to other.
+Video went hopping from one WhatsApp group to others.
 It happened to find my address too.
 And as I clicked it open, an old desire to investigate it in light of scriptures resurfaced within me.
 I had seen this kind of drama earlier during Chennai convention, and since then I had an urge to ruminate over it.
 So, herein we present this article expressing our views on TPM drama of convention rallies.
 You may glance through the international convention rally before we proceed.

 Comprehensive Public Processions

 A public procession is the organized the movement of the public, in an orderly manner, with some sort of vehicle or mode of transport carrying the “centre of attraction” in the middle of the procession, accompanied by music or some sort of announcement made for people watching it.
-Notice the picture below.

 In ancient times, when a warrior used to return from war, [having defeated an army], he was made to sit on horse or chariot, and his soldiers walked along with him as he rode through the city (check honouring of Mordecai in Esther 6:9 for example).
 Religious processions characterize with devotees lifting up their gods or heroes on a vehicle or on elephants or on their shoulders.

 This practice is rampant in modern Christianity too.
 You might have seen newspapers reporting Christian communities organizing Good Friday rallies.
 It seems that the main driving factor behind communities organizing rallies is to honour any particular hero or some god or any particular event.
 When something becomes as a matter of pride for a community then the community decides to display it through means of the procession (Note this).
 For example when people take out rally in the name of their god, then their god is the focus of their glorying.
 Hence they take the idol of their god on their shoulders or on vehicles and through streets of cities uplifting their god.